ronanmccormack-ca/Covid-Dashboard-DAV2021-Mini-Project/README.md

 3. Run the notebook cells sequentially.
 The notebook includes code for data collection, cleaning, and creating the interactive dashboard using Python Dash.

-4. As you run the cells, the dashboard components will be displayed within the notebook itself.
+4. Once you run the necessary cells, the dashboard will be available for access in your web browser.

 ## Project Structure